Twitter ends enforcement of COVID misinformation policy | Times Leader

 By DAVID KLEPPER

-Twitter will no longer enforce its policy against , raising concerns among public health experts that the change could have serious consequences if it discourages vaccination and other efforts to combat the still-spreading virus.
+Twitter will no longer enforce its policy against , raising concerns among public health experts and social media researchers that the change could have serious consequences if it discourages vaccination and other efforts to combat the still-spreading virus.

 Eagle-eyed users spotted the change Monday night, noting that a one-sentence update had been made to Twitter’s online rules: “Effective November 23, 2022, Twitter is no longer enforcing the COVID-19 .”